liisatormakangas/liisatormakangas/README.md

 🌱 I am a career changer excited about software development and currently stydying Information Technology at OAMK (2nd year, graduating by the end of this year)

-🌱 This GitHub profile includes my code portfolio - NewCodePortfolio - (peaces of code written mainly before my IT studies), and some project works I have attented during my current studies
+🌱 This GitHub profile includes my code portfolio - NewCodePortfolio - (peaces of code written mainly before my current IT studies), and some project works I have attented during my current studies

 ### Main languages and frameworks used